gjpelletier/pstide/README.md

 # Example 1.
 Tides in Budd Inlet for the next 28 days

 Copy/paste and run the following in Jupyter Notebook to produce the figure below showing the next 28 days of tides in Budd Inlet segment 44.
+This example shows how to specify the time period (length) of the tide predictions.
+The defualt starting datetime is the current time.
 This example also shows how to get the output datetime values in UTC by using the argument pacific=False.
 The tide predictions are also stored in the result dictionary as a pandas dataframe in result['df_tide'].
 ```
 from pstide import run_pstide
 result = run_pstide(segment=44, length=28, pacific=False)